osa-ora/camel-k-samples/README.md

     .convertBodyTo(String.class) // Convert the response body to a string .log("User account details: ${body}");
 ```
-We can also define custom bean for any custom logic in the processing:
+We can also define a custom bean for any custom logic in the route to keep the route simple:
 ```
 public class RestCustomBeanRoute extends RouteBuilder {